 Chinese New Year Dragon Dances

-The Dragon Costume
+The Dragon Dance Costume

 Odd numbers of the dragon's joints are regarded as auspicious, so people often make a 9-jointed dragon, an 11-jointed dragon, a 13-jointed dragon, or even a 29-jointed dragon.

-Dragons made of more than 15 joints are too heavy to dance, and are mainly used for display, so this kind of dragon puts more weight on decoration and boasts a high value of craft technology.
-The dragon body is woven in a round shape of thin bamboo strips, segment-by-segment, and covered with a huge red cloth with dragon scales decorating it.
+The dragon dance costume is made of various materials like grass, bamboo, paper, and cloth.
+The dragon body is woven in a round and tubular shape using thin bamboo strips, segment-by-segment, and covered with a huge red cloth with dragon scales decorating it.

 A Typical Dragon Dance

 The dragon body used for the dragon dance is usually placed in a local 'Dragon King Temple', and only on the day of the dragon dance can it be taken out, accompanied by local people holding banners and flags, pounding on drums, and blowing trumpets.
-People connect the head and the tail of the dragon to its body, and hold a ceremony of "eye-pointing".
+People connect the head and the tail of the dragon to its body and hold a ceremony of 'eye-pointing'.

-Styles of Dragon Dance
+Dragon Dance Types

-Southern Dragon Dance (南龙)
+Southern Dragon Dance

-Northern Dragon Dance (北龙)
+Northern Dragon Dance

 This style was developed north of the Yangtze River.

-At present, the north dragon is more popular worldwide.
+At present, the northern dragon is more popular worldwide.
 Competitions and performances are frequently held in China, Hong Kong, Malaysia, and Singapore.